 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-1. Line a 20x20x6 cm mold with cling film and place a layer of tea biscuits at the bottom.
+1. Line an 8x8-inch (20x20x6 cm) mold with cling film and place a layer of tea biscuits at the bottom.

 2. In a bowl, mix dulce de leche until smooth.